mdshw5/strandex/README.md

 - You want to avoid sampling only the beginning or end of the file
 - You want to expand a small FASTQ file to a specific number of reads (**upsampling**)

-##Caveats
+## Caveats
-- For paired-end sampleing, reads in both files must be in the same order and have the same length
+- For paired-end sampling, reads in both files must be in the same order and have the same length
 - For sampling `n` reads approximately equal to the total available, sampling with replacement may occur

 # Install